The hardest part of parenting isn’t our child’s behavior. It’s the emotions and sensations it activates within us.

 ABOUT

-Many parents come to this work because they love their children deeply, yet still find themselves overwhelmed, reactive, shut down, or repeating old patterns they never wanted to bring into the home.
+Many parents come to this work because they love their child deeply, yet still find themselves overwhelmed and repeating old patterns they never wanted to bring into the home.
 They've read the books, learned the parenting strategies, and understand what's happening.
-Yet the same patterns keep showing up.
+Yet the same patterns persist.

-I've worked with countless parents carrying heartbreak, guilt, and self-doubt - without realizing that parenting tips and strategies alone aren’t designed to rewire the stress patterns driving your reactions.
+I've worked with many parents carrying heartbreak, guilt, and self-doubt, without realizing that parenting strategies alone aren’t designed to rewire the stress patterns beneath your reactions.

 When a child feels deeply seen, something much greater than good behavior takes shape.

-When a parent can stay regulated and present during a child’s difficult behavior, your child gets to grow up feeling deeply seen.
-They learn: All parts of me are welcome here.
+When parents stay grounded during their child’s overwhelm, your child gets to grow up feeling deeply seen and valued.
+They learn - All parts of me are welcome here.

 In childhood, this might look like coming to you for support, instead of shrinking and hiding parts of themselves, or outsourcing to unsafe people.

-And later, it can become greater self-worth, healthier relationships, and the ability to trust and repair when relationships get hard.
+And later, it can show up as confidence, healthier relationships, and the ability to trust and repair when relationships get hard.

 All of this can develop because you worked with your nervous system to provide a secure home base.
 Your kids won't have to self-abandon to stay connected and receive love.
 They'll know their worth, because they grew up in your safe ecosystem.